Phileosopher/commonplace/glossary-spiritual.md

 Intuition - part of our spirit that provides spiritual information the mind couldn't have acquired or inferred by outside events

-Justification - God's [legal status](legal-safety.md) regarding our eternal state, contrast with regeneration and sanctification
+Justification - God's [legal status](legal-safety.md) regarding our eternal state, contrast with regeneration, sanctification, and atonement

 Levitical law - A Hebrew tribe descended from Levi who was responsible for maintaining the Jewish temple